twelch/twelch.github.io/_posts/2014-09-12-foss4g-map-gallery.md

 	<figcaption>Title slide</figcaption>
 </figure>

-For those attending the conference in person we wanted to create a more engaging experience and connect them directly with the map authors on Twitter.
-I worked with Justin Miller to create a slideshow with multiple images per map that attendees could enjoy from the comfort of their chairs between talks and on the big screen in the OSGeo booth.
-We considered using iMovie or Final Cut but we would have to overlay all of the map info by hand onto the images.
-Instead, Justin cooked up an automated process for prepping the images and overlaying all of the text using Imagemagick, a little bit of [shell script](https://github.com/pdxosgeo/foss4g-slideshow/blob/master/test.sh), Node, and Aperture.
-I used Sketch to design some additional title and sponsor slides.
+For those attending the conference in person we wanted to create a more engaging experience that showed off the maps while connecting viewers directly with the authors.
+Something that attendees could enjoy from the comfort of their chairs between talks and on the big screen in the OSGeo booth.

+We could put this together easy enough in Final Cut, but Justin Miller figured out an automated way of taking the JSON feed and stamping out stylized text onto high-res images using Imagemagick and some [shell script](https://github.com/pdxosgeo/foss4g-slideshow/blob/master/test.sh).
+This was then bundled into a slideshow with some title and sponsor slides I designed in Sketch.

 <figure>
 	<a href="/images/posts/mapgallery/gallery-video.jpg" target="_window"><img src="/images/posts/mapgallery/gallery-video.jpg"></a>
 	<figcaption>Map slide with overlays</figcaption>
 </figure>

+Overall I think the gallery was a success and people had great things to say.
+We had so many more ideas but just didn't have the time to pull them off.
+Big thanks to FOSS4G Nottingham for hosting the first map gallery last year and sharing their experiences.